actuallydoc/Rust-Invoicer/README.md

 - [✔] Invoice generation through GUI
 - [✔] Deleting PDF's
 - [✔] Only Slovenian language support(FOR NOW)
-- [✔] Flexible data customization
+- [✔] Flexible data customization(Company,Partner,Invoice, Tax rate for the whole invoice)
 #### Upcoming features.
 - [❌] Converting everything fully to database
 - [❌] PDF Sign feature
+- [❌] No tax template which removes the all tax parts from the template
 - [❌] Hopefully i can implement to convert PDF into JPG and save it to memory to show it in the gui instead of converting + saving it to the path of the invoice then displaying it(really inefficient)

 # Showcase
 ## Outdated pictures